 Nightlife in Kalymnos

 There are also bars and restaurants both at Chora and more villages such as Masouri, Emporios and Mirties.
-The loudest bars and clubs on the island stay open until the early morning hours during peak season, but if you want a more laid-back night out on the island, you can find many easy-going entertainment and dining options.
+The loudest bars and clubs on the island stay open until the early morning hours during peak season, but if you want a more laid-back night out, you can find many easy-going entertainment and dining options.

 Food in Kalymnos